sarahciston/codingcare/posts/guide.md

 >>"highlight mistakes just as much as successes rather than hide them it is important for people who are new to programming to see people making mistakes, if they think everything works first time they will think they are not good enough and give up." (annatito, CCSWG22)

 ### value processes as much as, or more than, outcomes[^amb]

+we're not task oriented but always in process, always works in progress. when beginning the collective, I described it as focused on project-based learning.
+But I meant that it was self-directed toward what the student wanted to build, make, create, as opposed to absorbing a pre-determined curriculum of concepts.
+However, it is not project-based in the sense that it is not focused on outcomes or the completion of projects or tasks.
+It is more interested in what you learn along the way, how did you use the tools you encountered and how did your choices shape your thinking and how did your thinking shape your choices and tools, reciprocally and iteratively.

 ### all theory and practice is theory–practice.[^ccc] interdisciplinary goes hand-in-hand with intersectionality[^ccc]